Tucker Carlson is obsessed with Perth

 "I heard that, and I'm not responding!"
 Carlson said, laughing.
 "I'm half deaf in this ear, and I still heard that!"

 Tucker's well-honed ability to weaponise grievances was on display when he turned his attention to the housing crisis.
 It was a tragedy, he said, that many young people today lacked the prospect of owning even "dorky, middle-class" homes of their own.
-He blamed the situation on his major preoccupation: mass immigration to "Anglosphere" countries.
+He blamed the situation on his major preoccupation: mass immigration.
 In Australia's case, he added, a unionised construction sector didn't help.

 A few times, Tucker touched on religious matters.
 "I know this is a secular country, but I'm completely convinced there is a spiritual war going on," he said towards the evening's end.
 The rapturous applause suggested the disclaimer wasn't necessary in this room.